anastassiavybornova/bike-node-planner/docs/step06_run_evaluation.md

 6. Click on `Open`
 7. Click on `Run`.
 8. While the script is running, check the console window for status messages.
-9. Once you see the message `Script XXX ended successfully` in the console window, save the project (disquette icon or `cmd+s`), and run the next script.
+9. Once you see the message `Script XXX ended successfully` in the console window, save the project (disquette icon or `cmd+s`).
+You can now explore the outputs of the script; use the `Layer overview` to navigate between different layers.
+10. To get more information on a particular feature on the map, use the ["Identify features"](https://docs.qgis.org/3.34/en/docs/user_manual/introduction/general_tools.html#identify) tool in QGIS.

 <p align="center"><img alt="Running the scripts in the QGIS Python console" src="../docs/screenshots/qgis-run.png" width=95%></p>